nrwl/nx/docs/angular/fundamentals/monorepos-automation.md

 Nx uses its advanced code analysis to construct a dependency graph of all applications and libraries.
 Some dependencies, however, cannot be determined statically.
 You can use the `implicitDependencies` array to list the dependencies that cannot be determined statically.

+> Note: Glob patterns in the `.gitignore` and `.nxignore` files are ignored during affected commands by default.

 ## Summary

 With Nx, you can use effective development practices pioneered at Google: